← Back to Blog

 Circuit breaking Node.js Built-in async error handling + promise race conditions for timeouts

-The 5-Phase Recursive Consensus Engine
+The Consensus Engine

 [PHASE 1] Raw Market Data → Feature Pipeline

-[PHASE 2] 12 Models Analyze Concurrently
+[PHASE 2] Multiple Models Analyze Concurrently

 [PHASE 3] Recursive Deliberation → Ensemble Convergence

-[PHASE 4] Board Room Governance → Veto Check
+[PHASE 4] Governance Board → Veto Check

 [PHASE 5] Risk-Adjusted Signal Output

-Each model is an independent analytical agent with its own specialty.
+Each model family is an independent analytical agent with its own specialty.
 They don't know about each other — they just produce their output.
 The ensemble aggregator collects all votes and converges on a consensus:

 Recursive Deliberation